- When you felt you belong to a community and what helped you?

 I’ve done that in several ways: from networking sessions after each event until running 1:1 interviews to hear more about how does my tribe bring value to particular individuals and how I can do a better job.

-Don’t think that for me it is just natural.
-I love doing, it fits me perfectly, and therefore there’s no stress.
-Not at all.
-I am also a human being with a limited level of energy and time.
+Don’t think that for me it is just natural because it fits me perfectly, and therefore there’s no stress.
+Not true.
+I am also a human being with a limited level of energy.

 On the other hand, another way to foster a community in the offline world was to identify believers and reward contributors.
 I had two-three volunteers who were actively involved in helping me create a better experience during Creative Coffee.